katlasik/jurate/README.md

 load[Config] //Right(Config(localhost,8080,None,true, DbConfig(*****, user)))
 ```

-# Loading config values
+## Usage

-Currently, library only supports loading values from environment variables or system properties.
-To load value into field from environment variable, use `@env` annotation.
-To load value from system property, use `@prop` annotation.
+To load a value into a field from an environment variable, use the `@env` annotation.
+To load a value from a system property, use the `@prop` annotation.

-## Fallbacks
 You can provide multiple annotations to a field.
-The library will try to load the value from the first annotation on the left, and if it's not available, it will try the next one.
+The library will try to load the value from the first annotation on the left, and if it fails, it will try the next one.
-You can also provide default value for a field which will be used if the value is not found.
+You can also provide a default value for a field, which will be used if the value is not found for any of the annotations.

 ```scala
 case class Config(